LinMU: Multimodal Understanding Made Linear: Experiments

 \subsection{Better Balance between Accuracy and Efficiency}

 \textbf{Performance compared to teacher}: Table~\ref{tab:comp} summarizes the performance of the student LinMU model against the teacher NVILA model on image and video benchmarks.
-We also include GPT-4o~\citep{hurst2024gpt4o} as a strong closed-source baseline, as well as other typical open-source baselines, including LLaVA-OneVision~\citep{li2024llavaone}, Qwen2-VL~\citep{wang2024qwen2vl}, and InternVL2~\citep{chen2024internvl}, for reference.
+We also include GPT-4o~\citep{hurst2024gpt4o} as a strong closed-source baseline, as well as other typical open-source baselines, including LLaVA-OneVision~\citep{li2024llavaone}, Qwen2-VL~\citep{wang2024qwen2vl}, and InternVL2~\citep{chen2024internvl}, and linear-complexity or quadratic-linear-hybrid baselines, such as VL-Mamba~\citep{qiao2024vlmamba}, VisualRWKV-HM~\citep{hou2025visualrwkvhm}, LongLLaVA~\citep{wang2024longllava}, LongVU~\citep{shen2024longvu}, and VAMBA~\citep{ren2025vamba}, for reference.
 LinMU achieves performance that is very close to the teacher across the board, even outperforming the teacher model on a few benchmarks.

 For example, on ActivityNet-QA, LinMU reaches 60.1\% accuracy, essentially matching NVILA’s 60.9\%.
 On TextVQA, LinMU scores 79.3\%, only slightly below the teacher’s 80.1\%.
 On the test sets of MMMU (44.6\% vs. 44.4\%) and LongVideoBench (58.8\% vs. 58.7\%), and across both settings of Video-MME (64.5\% vs. 64.2\%; 70.1\% vs. 70.0\%), LinMU achieves slightly better performance than NVILA.
 Notably, LinMU outperforms many other models of similar scale on these benchmarks, benefiting from the strong performance of the teacher model.
 For instance, it outperforms the prior 7B model, LLaVA-OneVision, and the 8B model, InternVL2.
 It is also on par with the recent Qwen2-VL model.